ivan-kleshnin/cyclejs-examples/README.md

 ## Run

-This repo uses [Webpack](http://webpack.github.io/) for builds and development and [Babel](babeljs.io) for ES6 -> ES5 syntax convertions.
+This repo uses [Webpack](http://webpack.github.io/) for builds and development, and [Babel](babeljs.io) for ES6 -> ES5 convertions.

 Rebuild examples
 ```
 $ npm run build
 ```

 Run in dev mode (with live reload).
-Files are server from memory
+Files are served from memory.
 ```
 $ npm run dev
 ```